 - Not acting in a way that would harass, humiliate, offend, degrade, intimidate, frighten, threaten, undermine or abuse someone.
 Not promoting or allowing others to act in this way.

 - Not using language or images which would be regarded as racist, sexist, homophobic, transphobic or insulting about disability, age, or religion and belief.
 Do not promote or allow this; try to use inclusive language.

 Help people change for the better by telling people, where possible, if their behaviour has been unacceptable and advising on appropriate alternatives so they are given the opportunity to change.
 Tackle things, however small, at an early stage so they do not get worse.

 Refer to our Acceptable Behaviour Policy for further information.

-Members of the public do not have the right to refuse service from staff or elected Members because of age, disability, gender reassignment, marital and civil partnership status, pregnancy and maternity, race/ethnicity, religion and belief, sex, sexual orientation, or any other factor that is not reasonable (unless there is a genuine and objective need, for example, some women may feel uncomfortable receiving certain services provided by a man).
+Members of the public do not have the right to refuse service from staff or elected Members because of age, disability, gender reassignment, marital and civil partnership status, pregnancy and maternity, race/ethnicity, religion and belief, sex, sexual orientation, or any other factor that is not reasonable (unless there is a genuine and objective need, for example, a woman may request care from a female care worker because her religion forbids her to have personal contact with a man).